Array

 Distance

 We ride through Jaffna town with its lively markets, and small fishing port, passing the old Star Fort built by the Portuguese in 1618 to defend the Peninsula.
 Crossing the causeway to Kyats Island we head north along a straight road, ride as fast or as slow as you like!
 There are plenty of colourful water birds to see or even photograph, such as painted storks and red-wattled lapwings.
-Regrouping at the ferry, we cross to Karaingar Island and continue northwards to Casuarina Beach at the tip of the island.
+Regrouping at the ferry, we cross to Karaitivu Island and continue northwards to Casuarina Beach at the tip of the island.
 Here, we stop for a picnic lunch and a swim in the warm waters of the Palk Strait which separates Sri Lanka from India.
 We can also take the opportunity to dip our rear tyres in the sea, as a symbolic start to our journey to the southernmost point of Sri Lanka.
-We then ride back to our hotel in Jaffna on a mix of good and bad roads.
-In the evening we walk to a local restaurant for a tasty Masala Dosai, a crispy rice flour pancake with a spicy filling.
-Other authentic Tamil dishes are available as well.
+We then cycle back to the Jaffna peninsula across another causeway, with a final 20 kilometres through the countryside and busy city streets.
+We have lunch at a local restaurant shortly before returning to the hotel, with the early afternoon at leisure.
+The late afternoon is set for an off-saddle visit to Ballur Kovil, a beautiful Hindu temple deeply revered by Sri Lankan Tamils, and to the Jaffna Fort, an impressive star-shaped Dutch colonial-era stronghold.
 We spend a second night at our Jaffna hotel.

 Accommodation